 If you refuse to consent to disclosure of personally identifiable information when the school believes that sharing such information is necessary, the school may initiate a due process hearing to have the disclosure authorized.
-If you believe the school has violated a rule governing educational records, you may file a complaint with the Division or the Family Policy Compliance Office, US Department of Education, 600 Independence Avenue, SW, Washington DC 20202-4605.
+If you believe the school has violated a rule governing educational records, you may file a complaint with the Family Policy Compliance Office, U.S. Department of Education 400 Maryland Avenue, SW, Washington, D.C.
+20202-5920.